-[1] Accelerated payments of \$6.0 million in 1976 and 1977 and \$4.0 million in 1978.
+^[1] Accelerated payments of \$6.0 million in 1976 and 1977 and \$4.0 million in 1978.

-[2] In FY 1977 the Comptroller included \$705,000 of self-insurance employee funds in insurance.
+^[2] In FY 1977 the Comptroller included \$705,000 of self-insurance employee funds in insurance.
 During prior years and in subsequent years self-insurance employee funds were included in miscellaneous funds.
 It has been subtracted from total.

-[3] No collections.
+^[3] No collections.

-[4] Foreign insurance companies are prevented from deducting their assessments to Workers' Compensation funds from their tax liability.
+^[4] Foreign insurance companies are prevented from deducting their assessments to Workers' Compensation funds from their tax liability.

-[5] Includes accelerated payments of \$15.0 million.
+^[5] Includes accelerated payments of \$15.0 million.

-[6] As of 1986, there are no more insurance companies operating under hospital and medical services status.
+^[6] As of 1986, there are no more insurance companies operating under hospital and medical services status.

-[7] PA94-4(MSS) imposes the insurance premiums tax on HMOs effective 1/1/95.
+^[7] PA94-4(MSS) imposes the insurance premiums tax on HMOs effective 1/1/95.

-[8] PA 98-122 exempts individual health insurance plans issued to self employed people from the small employer health care plan law, including the state's premium tax, on small employer plans.
-PA 98-11 (JSS) exempts insurance health policies written for State Employee Health Plans from the premiums tax.

-[9] PA 00-170 established a credit for HMOs providing medical coverage through HUSKY A or HUSKY B. The credit is equal to \$73.50 times the average monthly enrollment in the programs per calendar year effective 1/1/00.
+- [8] PA 98-122 exempts individual health insurance plans issued to self employed people from the small employer health care plan law, including the state's premium tax, on small employer plans.
+PA 98-11 (JSS) exempts insurance health policies written for State Employee Health Plans from the premiums tax. - [9] PA 00-170 established a credit for HMOs providing medical coverage through HUSKY A or HUSKY B. The credit is equal to \$73.50 times the average monthly enrollment in the programs per calendar year effective 1/1/00.
 PA 01-6 JSS increased the credit from \$55 to \$73.50.
-PA 02-3 eliminated the credit and replaces the credit with supplemental payments.

-[10] PA 01-30 exempt new or renewal insurance health coverage for municipal employees and non-profit organizations written after July 1, 2001.
+PA 02-3 eliminated the credit and replaces the credit with supplemental payments. - [10] PA 01-30 exempt new or renewal insurance health coverage for municipal employees and non-profit organizations written after July 1, 2001. - PA 02-3 repeals the credit against net direct subscribers tax for HMOs providing health coverage under HUSKY programs effective 1/1/01 income year and thereafter. - [11] PA 03-1 JSS limits the total value of tax credits an insurance company or HMO may take against the tax in any year to 70% of its pre-credit liability for that year effective 1/1/03.[12]
+Unaudited.

-INSURANCE PREMIUMS TAX RATES
+INSURANCE COMPANIES TAX RATES